ryanmorr/ryanmorr.github.io/about.md

 title: About
 ---

-My name is Ryan Morr, I am a programmer residing in Barrie, Ontario, Canada with a real passion for everything related to front-end web development.
+My name is Ryan Morr, I am a web developer residing in Barrie, Ontario, Canada with a real passion for everything related to front-end web development.

 I am a JavaScript fanatic, strong advocate for the open web, and although I wouldn't characterize myself as a designer, I do love to dabble in UI and UX design because nothing beats a well designed interface.

-I am a very proud Canadian, and as you can imagine, I don't just love hockey, it's my religion.
-I am also a huge movie buff, astronomy aficionado, fitness enthusiast, and part-time gamer.
+I am a proud Canadian, as such, hockey is my religion.
+I'm also a huge movie buff, astronomy aficionado, fitness enthusiast, and an intense fantasy sports competitor.

-This blog is dedicated to what I find interesting in front-end web development.
-I will be discussing different concepts, sharing my opinions and ideas, and releasing various open source projects I have undertaken.
-All of my code is dedicated to the public domain as described by the [Unlicense](http://unlicense.org/).
-That's just a fancy way of saying you can use my code anyway you want.
+This blog is dedicated to my adventures in front-end web development.
+I will be discussing different concepts, opinions, and ideas as well as sharing various open source projects.